Diyckstra/terraform-provider-deyckstra/website/docs/r/lb_target_group_attachment.md

 layout: "aws"
 page_title: "aws_lb_target_group_attachment"
 description: |-
-  Provides the ability to register instances and containers with a LB target group
+  Provides the ability to register instances and containers with an LB target group
 ---

 # Resource: aws_lb_target_group_attachment

 Provides the ability to register instances and containers with an Application Load Balancer (ALB) or Network Load Balancer (NLB) target group.
-For attaching resources with Elastic Load Balancer (ELB), see the [`aws_elb_attachment` resource](/docs/providers/aws/r/elb_attachment.html).

 ~> **Note** `aws_alb_target_group_attachment` is known as `aws_lb_target_group_attachment`.
 The functionality is identical.